Duet3D/wiki-content/User_manual/RepRapFirmware/SD_card.md

 If you need to replace the micro SDHC card, we recommend you choose:

 * a branded card with a speed rating of Class 4 or higher
 * of up to 32GB capacity, formatted as below.
 RepRapFirmware does not support SD cards formatted in exFAT format.
+* Larger capacity cards can be used, but RepRapFirmware can only read the first volume on the card, and this must be no larger than 32GB, or it will be formatted in exFAT format.

 # Formatting

 If you need to reformat the micro SDHC card:

 * If the capacity of the card is 4GB or lower, use FAT16 format
-* If the capacity is more than 4GB (up to 32GB) then you will have to use FAT32 format
+* If the capacity is more than 4GB (up to 32GB), use FAT32 format
 * All cards should be formatted with 512 byte sectors
-* For best upload speed choose the largest cluster size available, which is normally 64kb for FAT16 and 32kb for FAT32
+* For best upload speed choose the largest cluster size available, which is normally 64kB for FAT16 and 32kB for FAT32.
-* Use the [official SD Card formatting tool](https://www.sdcard.org/downloads/formatter/index.html){target=_blank} for best results
+* Use the [official SD Card formatting tool](https://www.sdcard.org/downloads/formatter/index.html){target=_blank} for best results with cards up to 32GB.
+* For SD cards larger than 32GB, or to format a FAT32 partition with 64kB clusters, use Windows Disk Management to format the card with a 32GB FAT32 partition as its first partition.
+(See [this forum thread](https://forum.duet3d.com/topic/29544/){target=_blank}.)
 * **DO NOT** use Windows 'Quick Erase'.
 This generally does not create a clean FAT32 partition.

 # SD card structure